Dag Spantell: Life and career

-In 1978 he had a gig in the small fishing community of Båtsfjord in Northern Norway when a fight broke out.
+In 1978, he had a gig in the small fishing community of Båtsfjord in Northern Norway when a fight broke out.
 Spantell stepped in to separate the fighters and was dealt a serious blow to the throat that crushed his larynx.
 His singing career seemed over, but he forced himself to participate on the song Sol with the band Strikk, which became a huge radio hit in the summer of 1980.

 Spantell then left the music industry and opened up a convenience store.
-In 1989 he made a brief stint singing in a band performing at the Royal Palace in Oslo, for the 18th birthday of Princess Märtha Louise.
+In 1989, he made a brief stint singing in a band performing at the Royal Palace in Oslo, for the 18th birthday of Princess Märtha Louise.
 He then became the manager for two popular restaurants in Tønsberg and Risør, co-owned by three other artists.
-From 1996 to 2002 he was cruise manager for the ferry between Bergen, Norway and Newcastle, England before returning to the music business.
+From 1996 to 2002, he was cruise manager for the ferry between Bergen, Norway and Newcastle, England before returning to the music business.

-In 2004 the up-and-coming Norwegian rappers Jaa9 and OnklP contacted him about doing a new version of his 1973-hit Kjendis-party.
+In 2004, the up-and-coming Norwegian rappers Jaa9 and OnklP contacted him about doing a new version of his 1973-hit Kjendis-party.
 The song became the national breakthrough for the young rappers and one of the most played songs of 2004.
 Spantell himself made several concert appearances with the boys and its success laid the foundation for a comeback on the Norwegian music scene.

-In 2005 he released his first solo album since the 1970s, Det beste fra Dag Spantell, a greatest hits collection including 22 of his songs from 1968 to 1970.
+In 2005, he released his first solo album since the 1970s, Det beste fra Dag Spantell, a greatest hits collection including 22 of his songs from 1968 to 1970.
 Spantell was back performing, and as he himself put it in a 2004-interview: "Now I want to end my life singing."

+Spantell died from cancer on 30 November 2025, at the age of 75.